-Tran Thuy is playing with a baby elephant in National Elephant Park, Chiang Mai, Thailand
+Tran Thuy is playing with a baby elephant in Patara Elephant Farm, Chiang Mai, Thailand

 While the wild elephant is protected, their captive cousins have no laws protecting them.
 There are no standards for elephant camps, parks, or sanctuaries, elephant related activities are not regulated.
 This means they can be ridden all day, can be restrained with bullhooks to control their wild nature (which tourist never see), or they have to carry as many tourists that can fit on their backs.
 If you see sanctuaries that have elephants displaying unnatural behaviors such as dancing or painting, don’t visit them – this is being done for the owners’ financial benefit, not for the elephants themselves.
 Please do research before you plan to visit, travel to the right sanctuaries that have enough space for them to live and roam, and treat them adequately, and stay away from places where hooks, chains, and punishment are used to control the animals.